Help end domestic slavery

 The International Labour Organization (ILO) estimates that at least 52.6 million men and women work as domestic workers across the world, as well as 7.4 million children below the age of 15.
 Domestic work is poorly regulated, undervalued, and many domestic workers are subject to serious abuses, including slavery.

-Many domestic workers face verbal abuse such as insults and threats, alongside physical and even sexual abuse.
-Some experience a lack of food and poor living conditions such as having to sleep on the floor in a utility room.
+Domestic workers often work excessively long hours, without breaks, days off or holidays.
+The pay is often very low, with wage payments frequently delayed.
+Many domestic workers face verbal, physical and sexual abuse.
+Some experience poor living conditions such as having to sleep on the floor in a utility room.

 The Convention to protect domestic workers

-June 2011 to protect the rights of domestic workers across the world.
+The International Labour Organization's 2011 Convention concerning decent work for domestic workers (Convention No. 189) was adopted in June 2011 to protect the rights of domestic workers across the world.

 Countries ratifying the Convention agree to ensure fair and decent conditions for domestic workers by protecting their fundamental labour rights, preventing abuse and violence and establishing safeguards for young domestic workers.

 Only a few countries have ratified the Convention, the UK being one of those refusing to do so (check here which countries completed the ratification procedure